What is a credit score?

 For example, when you make an application for credit, the credit provider will approach a CRA for information about your credit history, to check you are who you say you are and to help them make a fair and responsible lending decision.

-Your credit score that we present on the Lowell app refreshes every seven days.
+Your credit score that we present in your online account refreshes every seven days.

-Lowell only uses the data provided by TransUnion to present your credit score to you in the Lowell app.
-Lowell will never use your credit score to manage your Lowell accounts or make any decisions (including automated decisions) about you or your account.
-We will also never use your credit score for any form of marketing..
+Lowell only uses the data provided by TransUnion to present your credit score to you which is available to you through your online account via our website or the Lowell mobile app.
+Lowell will never store or use your credit score to manage your Lowell accounts or make any decisions (including automated decisions) about you or your account.
+We will also never use your credit score for any form of marketing.
 So, if you submit a request to exercise any of your rights under the data protection legislation to Lowell, the information in your Credit Score would not be included in Lowell's response to you.

 TransUnion International UK Limited (trading as TransUnion) is one of the UK’s major credit reference agencies (CRAs).
 CRAs hold details of an individual’s credit history at their addresses.
 Local authorities, courts, and credit providers share information with CRAs to promote responsible lending, support debt recovery, and to prevent over-indebtedness and fraud.

-Your credit score in the Lowell app is powered by TransUnion.
-We'll present credit information supplied by TransUnion to customers who opt in to this service via the Lowell mobile app.
+Your credit score in your online account is powered by TransUnion.
+We'll present credit information supplied by TransUnion to customers who opt into this service via their online account with Lowell.

 The credit score Lowell shows you is calculated based on information held on your credit report, that is obtained by TransUnion from various sources.
 TransUnion calculate the score via various algorithms and calculations applied to your credit history information.

 There are many factors that affect your credit score.
 So, if you want to improve you credit score, learning what factors affect it is a good place to start.
-By accessing your credit score via the Lowell app you'll see which factors are affecting your score so you can decide what actions to take, if any, to improve your score - you're in control.
+By accessing your credit score you'll see which factors are affecting your score so you can decide what actions to take, if any to improve your score - you're in control.

 We’ve outlined four areas which may have an impact on your score below: